Constrained Attack-Resilient Estimation of Stochastic Cyber-Physical Systems: Introduction

 In recent years, model-based detection has been tremendously studied.
-Attack detection has been formulated as an $\ell_0$/$\ell_\infty$ optimization problem, which is NP-hard~\citep{fawzi2014secure,pajic2014robustness,pajic2017attack}.
-A convex relaxation has been studied in~\cite{fawzi2014secure,pajic2017attack}.
+Attack detection has been formulated as an $\ell_0$/$\ell_\infty$ optimization problem, which is NP-hard~\cite{pajic2014robustness}.
+A convex relaxation has been studied in~\cite{fawzi2014secure}.
 Furthermore, the worst-case estimation error has been analyzed in~\cite{pajic2017attack}.
+Multirate sampled data controllers have been studied to guarantee detectability in~\cite{NAGHNAEIAN201912} and to detect zero-dynamic attacks in~\cite{8796181}.
 A residual-based detector has been designed for power systems against false-data injection attacks, and the impact of attacks has been analyzed in~\cite{liu2011false}.
-A multi-rate controller to detect zero-dynamic attacks has been designed in~\cite{jafarnejadsani2018multirate}.

 In addition, some papers have studied active detection, such as~\cite{mo2009secure,mo2014detecting}, where the control input is watermarked with a pre-designed scheme that sacrifices optimality.
 The aforementioned methods have the problem that the state estimate is not resilient concerning the attack signal, and incorrect state estimates make it more challenging for defenders to react to malicious attacks consequently.

 Attack-resilient estimation and detection problems have been studied to address the above challenge in~\cite{yong2015resilients,forti2016bayesian,kim2020simultaneous}, where attack detection has been formulated as a simultaneous input and state estimation problem, and the minimum-variance unbiased estimation technique has been applied.
 More specifically, the approach has been applied to linear stochastic systems in~\cite{yong2015resilients}, stochastic random set methods in~\cite{forti2016bayesian}, and nonlinear systems in~\cite{kim2020simultaneous}.
-These detection algorithms rely on statistical thresholds, such as the $\chi^2$ test which is widely used in the attack detection~\citep{mo2014detecting,teixeira2010cyber}.
+These detection algorithms rely on statistical thresholds, such as the $\chi^2$ test, which is widely used in attack detection~\cite{mo2014detecting,teixeira2010cyber}.
 Since the detection accuracy improves when the covariance decreases, a smaller covariance is desired.